bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 In order to use the websites on your Android device you&#8217;ll need two additional Apps:

-  1. <span style="line-height: 14px;">A file browser in order to navigate to the files.</span>
+  1. A file browser in order to navigate to the files.
   2. A browser.
 Yes, you need a browser, because you can&#8217;t open HTML files from your device&#8217;s storage with the default browser.
 Most alternative browsers in contrast, allow you to open local HTML files.
 In addition you can bookmark those pages.

-As an alternative you can navigate to the index.html file with &#8220;file://&#8230;&#8221; or &#8220;file:///&#8230;&#8221;, depends&#8230; Or you can use an app like <a title="https://play.google.com/store/apps/details?id=com.liolick.android.openhtml&hl=en" href="https://play.google.com/store/apps/details?id=com.liolick.android.openhtml&hl=en" target="_blank">OpenHtml</a>.
+As an alternative you can navigate to the index.html file with &#8220;file://&#8230;&#8221; or &#8220;file:///&#8230;&#8221;, depends&#8230; Or you can use an app like [OpenHtml](https://play.google.com/store/apps/details?id=com.liolick.android.openhtml&hl=e){:target="_blank"}.

 ### Videos / Livestreams

-Downloading a video is very often as simple as downloading a resource on the internet and can be done with the tool <a title="http://en.wikipedia.org/wiki/Wget" href="http://en.wikipedia.org/wiki/Wget" target="_blank">wget</a>.
+Downloading a video is very often as simple as downloading a resource on the internet and can be done with the tool [wget](http://en.wikipedia.org/wiki/Wget){:target="_blank"}.

 What I was interested in, however, was to record live streams.
 Since most streams come to you wrapped in flash, it&#8217;s sometimes a bit difficult to get the stream&#8217;s URL.
 Therefore you can either analyse the network traffic, or ask your search engine of choice.
-Then you can use a tool like <a title="http://en.wikipedia.org/wiki/Rtmpdump" href="http://en.wikipedia.org/wiki/Rtmpdump" target="_blank">rtmpdump</a> or <a title="http://www.mplayerhq.hu/DOCS/HTML/en/streaming.html" href="http://www.mplayerhq.hu/DOCS/HTML/en/streaming.html" target="_blank">mplayer</a> to dump the stream.
+Then you can use a tool like [rtmpdump](http://en.wikipedia.org/wiki/Rtmpdump) or [mplayer](http://www.mplayerhq.hu/DOCS/HTML/en/streaming.html) to dump the stream.
 The problem is that the process is rather difficult and the dumps normally must be transcoded, because those dumps won&#8217;t play properly on mobile devices &#8211; at least on mine.

-So it is easier and more efficient to use <a title="http://en.wikipedia.org/wiki/VLC_media_player" href="http://en.wikipedia.org/wiki/VLC_media_player" target="_blank">VLC</a> in conjunction with the tool <a title="http://code.google.com/p/freetuxtv/" href="http://code.google.com/p/freetuxtv/" target="_blank">FreetuxTV</a>.
-VLC will be used to dump the stream and FreetuxTV is helpful to find stream URLs (also available here:  <a title="http://database.freetuxtv.net" href="http://database.freetuxtv.net" target="_blank">http://database.freetuxtv.net</a>) and to find the options for VLC.
+So it is easier and more efficient to use [VLC](http://en.wikipedia.org/wiki/VLC_media_player) in conjunction with the tool [FreetuxTV](ttp://code.google.com/p/freetuxtv/).
+VLC will be used to dump the stream and FreetuxTV is helpful to find stream URLs (also available here: [http://database.freetuxtv.net](http://database.freetuxtv.net)) and to find the options for VLC.
 The advantage of VLC is that it can dump much more streaming protocols.

 Start FreetuxTV via the commandline and select the transcoding option of your choice on the &#8220;Recordings&#8221; tab in the preferences.
 Now start to record the stream you like to dump.
 You can see the stream&#8217;s URL and the VLC options in the command line, now.